-1. When used as a singular noun, an application file or program file is a description of a file that stores the code to run a program.
+1. When used as a singular noun, an application file or program file describes a file which stores the code to run a program.
 This type of file is commonly referred to as an executable file.
 When referring to more than one file, program files are all of the different files that allow a software program to run on your computer.
-Most programs have different types of files (e.g., DLL files, data files, etc.) that are used in conjunction with the executable file.
+Most programs have different types of files (e.g., DLL files, data files, etc.) used in conjunction with the executable file.

 How to open Program Files folder

-By default, the Program Files directory is found on the root directory of the primary hard drive, at the path C:\Program Files.
+By default, the Program Files folder is found on the root directory of the primary hard drive, with the C:\Program Files path.
 To open this folder on your computer, follow the steps below.